 I’ll just say it upfront; Clarissa Darling is my all-time favorite fictional character.
 There are certainly others out there with more compelling arcs or morals, but in terms of relatability and likability, it’s Clarissa hands down.

 What especially deserves praise is that, for all these quirks, Clarissa never stopped feeling like a real person who could conceivably exist.
 She wasn’t a bland every-man stand-in like Ginger Foutley or Doug Funnie, she was a deep thinker with her own voice and by God was she outspoken.
 She wasn’t an impossibly glamorized fantasy to sell to kids, telling them that the most important thing in the world was to be famous (looking at you, Hannah Montana and Taina.)
-She didn’t talk down to people she considered beneath her, nor did she strive for popularity above all else, like most Disney tween characters.
+She didn’t talk down to people she considered beneath her, nor did she strive for popularity above all else (looking at you, Disney Channel), like most tween characters.
 Clarissa was just a chill person who did her own thing and made no apologies for it.
 She showed kids that the way to be cool was to be yourself and take in the world around you.
 As a result, I can think of no better role model that Nickelodeon ever offered children.

 It speaks to how successful Mitchell Kriegman was in creating her that, coming back to the show after many years, it felt almost like seeing an old friend again.
 Maybe, being the odd one out a lot of the time in my friend groups, just having someone talk to me so openly (if even just through a screen) was a supportive connection I deeply needed but rarely got.
 That was the signature stylistic choice of Clarissa, the fourth wall breaking conversations with the camera.
 It was actually an inspiration from Ferris Bueller’s Day Off.
 Kriegman supposedly loved the idea of a cool kid making you feel like their equal, along for the ride, as well as the potential to get inside a character’s head using that narrative device.
 This unique dynamic of the show is what makes it so personally meaningful to me, and iconic to the world at large.
 For a little kid, it’s a very comforting thing to be addressed openly, kinda like Mr. Rogers.
 Without the monologues, it also would have been impossible to ascertain how well-read Clarissa really was.
 In hindsight, she was the original vlogger.